Primary Outcome

 Platform Data Foundation

-Built a first-class, real-time customer data backbone that replaced fragmented pipelinesand became the foundation for scalable personalization and analytics.
+Built a real-time customer data backbone that replaced fragmented pipelines and became the foundation for scalable personalization and analytics.

 Secondary Outcome